Mexican animation: 2000s - 2010s

-After 1987, the creation of animation significantly slowed down, as not much was done in the 1990's, with the exception of advertising.
+After 1987, the creation of animation significantly slowed down, as not much was done in the 1990s, with the exception of advertising.
 It did not fully restart until 2003, when Mexico City-based animation studio, Ánima Estudios, released Magos y Gigantes (Wizards and Giants).
 The company later released Imaginum, in 2005.
 Since then, Ánima Estudios has produced more films and animated content for television.

 In 2006, Huevocartoon, a popular multimedia brand focused on eggs, released its first feature film, Una pelicula de huevos.
 It proved to be a box-office success, grossing $142.3 million pesos.
 It held the record as the highest-grossing Mexican animated film of all time for nine years.
 It was followed by two sequels.
 Founded in 2001, Huevocartoon has produced a lot of animated internet content, funded by its advertising campaign.

 In the same year, El Chavo Animado (an animated version of the popular comedy El Chavo del Ocho series), premiered in Televisa networks with high ratings.
 It ran until 2014.

 In 2007, Animex Producciones released La leyenda de la Nahuala, directed by Ricardo Arnaiz.
 It grossed $42.2 million pesos and was one of Mexico's highest-grossing animated films at the time.
 It was followed by even more successful sequels and a television series.

 In 2011, Don gato y su pandilla, an animated film based on Hanna-Barbera's Top Cat series was released successfully, earning $112.25 million pesos in its theatrical run.
-It was followed by a computer animated prequel.
+It was followed by a computer-animated prequel.
 Both films were produced by Ánima Estudios.

-Un gallo con muchos huevos ("A rooster with many eggs"), a computer animated film, was released in 2015.
+Un gallo con muchos huevos ("A rooster with many eggs"), a computer-animated film, was released in 2015.
 It grossed $167.8 million pesos, breaking box-office records in Mexico, overtaking the original Huevos film as Mexico's highest-grossing animated film.

 In 2012, Villainous, a comedy web series created by Alan Ituriel, premiered on internet platforms.
 The series gained unexpected popularity and was picked up for television by the Latin American branch of Cartoon Network.
 It was shown on the network's Anything application on digital devices in 2016.

 In 2017, Ánima Estudios, Latin America's largest animation studio, was recognized by Forbes Mexico. as the region's most important and successful animation studio.